C$^*$-simple groups: amalgamated free products, HNN extensions, and fundamental groups of 3-manifolds: On groups acting on trees and their boundaries

 .2cm

-Let $\Gamma$ be a group which acts by automorphisms on a tree $T$, and therefore by homeomorphisms on $\partial T$.
-Two elements in $\Gamma$ which are hyperbolic (namely which act on $T$ by hyperbolic automorphisms) are \begin{itemize} \item[$\bullet$] \emph{transverse} if they do not have any common fixed point in $\partial T$, equivalently if the intersections of their axis is finite (possibly empty). \end{itemize} The action is \begin{itemize} \item[$\bullet$] \emph{strongly hyperbolic} if $\Gamma$ contains a pair of transverse hyperbolic elements. \end{itemize} If the action is strongly hyperbolic, the next lemma shows that there is an abundance of transverse pairs.
+Two hyperbolic automorphisms of a tree are \begin{itemize} \item[$\bullet$] \emph{transverse} if they do not have any common fixed point in $\partial T$ (see Section \ref{sectionPowers}), equivalently if the intersections of their axis is finite (possibly empty). \end{itemize} An action of a group $\Gamma$ on a tree $T$ is \begin{itemize} \item[$\bullet$] \emph{strongly hyperbolic} if $\Gamma$ contains a pair of transverse hyperbolic elements, namely if and only if the corresponding action of $\Gamma$ on the topological space $\partial T$ is strongly hyperbolic in the sense of Section \ref{sectionPowers}. \end{itemize} Lemma \ref{defsh} shows that, if the action of $\Gamma$ on $T$ is strongly hyperbolic, then $\Gamma$ contains an abundance of transverse pairs of hyperbolic elements.